 New Age Rules to Online Hotel Sales

-The hotel and hospitality market is warming up and the battle is shifting to the World Wide Web as customer are trend towards online means for travel inspiration and bookings.
-The internet offers both direct and indirect channels to capture a customer at different levels of your marketing funnel and it is up to you to ensure that you see him to the end.
-As easy internet makes acquiring customers for hoteliers, in equal measures does it provide opportunities to customers to slip through their hand.
+The hotel and hospitality market is warming up and the battle is shifting to the World Wide Web as customers trend towards online means for travel inspiration and bookings.
+The internet offers both direct and indirect channels to capture a customer at different levels of your marketing funnel and it is up to you to ensure that you see them to the end.
+As easy as the internet makes acquiring customers for hoteliers, in equal measures does it provide opportunities to customers to slip through their hands.

 Online customers have the following key channels to either be influenced or make a purchase decision: